 understand where you are reaching in each choice you make.

 You could set up your own web site.
 At any given time there are five or six offering an individual RV property for sale.

 Generally these efforts come out of luxury resorts with prices approaching $100,000, maybe more.

 The Facts Please

-While an ad, where ever published, may offer an attractive purchase from the seller
+While an ad, whereever published, may offer an attractive buy from the seller

-perspective, will the reader of the ad have an understanding of the value found in your campground?
-Odds are no
+perspective, will the reader have an understanding of the value found in your

-familiarity from the buyer.( Who hasn’t seen, “located in desirable Section III” ?
+from the buyer.( Who hasn’t seen, “located in desirable Section III” ?
+Really!

 TOP OF PAGE